Introducing the Model Context Protocol

 What level is Introducing the Model Context Protocol for?

 Introducing the Model Context Protocol is aimed at a beginner audience.
-Recommended background: General familiarity with AI assistants and integrations.
+Recommended background: None: the post assumes no prior MCP knowledge, General familiarity with LLM assistants and API integrations helps.

 How long does Introducing the Model Context Protocol take?